Tomorrow’s recruitment: How to adapt to changes?

 Profiling in interviews

-Indeed, the decision to hire is made after the interview.
+Indeed, the decision to hire is made after theinterview.
 However, recruiters are not trained to analyze a candidate’s personality.
-The DISC (Dominant, Influential, Stable and Conforming) and the MBTI (Myers Briggs Type Indicator) are two assessment tools that provide indicators on a candidate’s personality and behavior.
+DISC (Dominant, Influential, Stable and Conforming) and MBTI (Myers Briggs Type Indicator) are two assessment tools that provide indicators of a candidate’s personality and behavior.

 Their use would allow us to match the candidate’s profile with that of the recruiting team.
-It is also a good exercise that allows the candidate to discover his or her profile traits, and as explained by the company WeSuggest: “If a candidate can express himself freely on his qualities during the interview, it’s good… but if he or she can learn more about himself or herself, it’s even better!”
+As WeSuggest explains: “It’s good that candidates can express themselves freely about their qualities during the interview… but if they can learn more about themselves, it’s even better!

-Finally, instead of asking the candidate questions such as: how do you see yourself in the next 2 to 5 years, it would be relevant to present a business plan in which the candidate can be involved over time and then explain his or her role in the organization.
+Finally, instead of asking the candidate questions like: “How do you see yourself in the next 2 to 5 years?”, it would be more appropriate to present a business project that the candidate can relate to over the long term, and then explain his or her role in the organization.

 Offer innovative onboarding that is true to the employer brand

-Recruitment doesn’t end with the signature, it’s time for onboarding with an “innovative” approach that is true to the employee brand!
+Recruitment doesn’t end with the signature, it’s time foronboarding with an “innovative” approach that is true to the employer brand!

-As a continuation of the candidate and employee experience, employee onboarding should reflect your employer brand, through which you have attracted the prospect and succeeded in converting them.
+Following on from thecandidate and employeeexperience,employee induction must reflect your employer brand, through which you have attracted prospects and succeeded in converting them.
 This is the logical next step in the recruitment process.
-Indeed, the employer must be faithful to its identity and to the external image it has sold upstream, at the risk of seeing its employer brand damaged and its onboarding fail, and thus its recruitment.
+Employers must be faithful to their identity and to theexternal image they have sold upstream, at the risk of seeing their employer brand damaged and their onboarding fail, and thus their recruitment.

-Onboarding is the final touch to confirm your recruitment and playing the innovation card can help you stand out on this decisive stage.
+Onboarding is the final touch to confirm your recruitment, and playing the innovation card can help you stand out from the crowd at this decisive stage.

-Several companies have understood this, like the marketing agency Element three, which has chosen to develop a unique “Welcome pack”.
+Several companies have understood this, such as marketing agency Element three, which has chosen to develop a unique “Welcome pack”.
 It includes: a personalized welcome note from their CEO, a vintage keychain featuring the key to the building, and a list of fun challenges that the new hire must complete over the next 4 weeks.

 Conclusion on the recruitment of tomorrow

-In conclusion, the recruiter and in general the HR function must continue to innovate, to (re)thinking about new approaches
+In conclusion, the recruiter and the HR function in general must continue to innovate, to (re)think about new approachesas it demonstrated during the crisis, in order to adapt with agility to an ever-changing world.

-On this subject, SQORUS, a consulting firm specialized in digital transformation of HR, Finance and IT functions, can help you with your recruitment, HR innovation, data or AI issues.
-Do not hesitate to contact us to discuss with our experts.
+SQORUS, a Council specialized in the digital transformation of HR, Finance and IT functions, can help you with your recruitment, HR innovation, data and AI issues.
+Do not hesitate to contact us to discuss this with our experts.